samsondawit/snakegame/README.md

 ### Snake Class

-The Snake class is responsible for operations like drawing, updating position, and resetting.
+The Snake class is at the heart of the game.
+This class is responsible for the fundamental operations of the snake such as drawing itself on the display, updating its position, and resetting when necessary.
 The snake’s body is managed as a deque of `Vector2` objects.
+This allows the addition and removal of segments to simulate movement and growth.
+The `Update` method in the snake class is important as it advances the snake in its current direction, and handles the addition of new segments when the snake consumes food.
+Moreover, the `Reset` method resets the snake’s position and direction if the player decides to restart.

 ### RandomSnake Class

-Inherited from the Snake class, this class moves randomly and appears when the player's score is 5 or above.
+This class is inherited from the `snake class`.
+This snake moves randomly (using a random number generator which dictates its movements).
+It changes directions at random, creating unexpected obstacles and dynamic interactions within the game space.
+The `RandomSnake` is drawn onto the board when the `score` of the player is 5 or above.

 ### Food Class

-Responsible for generating and rendering food on the game board, ensuring that food items do not overlap the snake's body.
+The Food class will be tasked with generating and rendering the `regularfood` on the game board.
+It will ensure that `regularfood` items appear randomly on the grid without overlapping the snake's body.
+The `regularfood`, represented by an apple, is loaded from an image file.
+When the snake eats this food, its `score` is increased by one and its `segment` is also increased by one.

 ### SpecialFood Class

-A subclass of the Food class, represents a special food item that offers extra lives under certain conditions.
+This class is inherited from the `food class`.
+It represents a `specialfood` item (represented by a heart) that offers 2 more lives if the snake eats it.
+However, this heart does not appear all the time.
+There is a 30% chance of it appearing if the snake’s life is less than 4 and the score is 10 or above.
+This is done to make the game more interesting.

 ### Game Class

-Serves as the central hub for managing the game state, updating entities, and handling collisions.
-Incorporates a scoring mechanism and audio feedback, and controls the game's difficulty level.
+The Game class serves as the central hub for managing the overall game state.
+This class ties together all elements of the game, managing the state, updating entities, and handling collisions.
+The snake's interactions with food items are meticulously checked; consuming regular food increases the score and lengthens the snake, while special food provides additional lives.
+It also monitors collisions with the game boundaries, the snake's own body and the RandomSnake.
+Additionally, the class incorporates a scoring mechanism and audio feedback.
+An essential aspect of the Game class is its handling of game states, such as running, pausing, and restarting the game.
+It also controls the difficulty level, dynamically adjusting the game's speed based on the player's score.
+It increases the game speed by `5FPS` (base is 30) each time the player gets 5 scores.
+The game's primary loop, located in the Game Class, will continually update the game state, respond to player input (arrow key presses), and render all in-game elements.

 ---